maayane/PhotoFit/README.md

 # PhotoFit
-This package allows you to calculate and visualize the evolution in time of the effective radius, temperature and luminosity of a supernova from multiple-bands photometric light-curves.
+This package is for calculating and visualizing the evolution in time of the effective radius, temperature and luminosity of a supernova (or any target assumed to behave as a blackbody) from multiple-bands photometry.

 [![PyPI](https://img.shields.io/pypi/v/SLAB-Diffusion.svg?style=flat-square)](https://pypi.python.org/pypi/SLAB-Diffusion)